-Fidelity Personal and Workplace Advisors LLC (FPWA),has engaged Fidelity Management & Research Company LLC, a registered investment adviser and a Fidelity Investments company, to provide the day-to-day discretionary portfolio management of Fidelity Intermediate Municipal Strategy and Fidelity Core Bond Strategy accounts, including investment selection and trade execution, subject to FPWA's oversight.
+Fidelity Personal and Workplace Advisors LLC (FPWA),has engaged Fidelity Management & Research Company LLC, a registered investment adviser and a Fidelity Investments company, to provide the day-to-day discretionary portfolio management of Fidelity Intermediate Municipal Strategy accounts, including investment selection and trade execution, subject to FPWA's oversight.

 What kind of investments can I expect in my account?

-The investment team will typically select 25 to 50 different bonds** per account—with no single issuer making up more than 15% of a national portfolio.
+The investment team will typically select 30-80 different bonds** per account—with no single issuer making up more than 15% of a national portfolio.
 A national portfolio can hold bonds issued within any of the 50 states or U.S. territories.
 The investment team will purchase investment-grade1 municipal bonds with a long-term credit rating of BBB− or higher at time of purchase and will ensure that the overall account maintains an average credit rating of A−.
 Municipal bonds are issued by various state and local governments who use the money for public projects like building schools, highways, hospitals, etc. The income from these bonds is generally free from federal taxes, although a portion may be subject to state and local taxes.

 How are the bonds chosen for my account?